brockboland/Homebrew/26-Irish Red/README.md

 # Irish Red
 From [Brewing Classic Styles](http://www.amazon.com/Brewing-Classic-Styles-Winning-Recipes-ebook/dp/B002C1AJX8).
-I'm doing the all-grain version.
+I did the all-grain version.

+Ths one sat in the fermenter way longer than usual: I messed up my back shortly after brewing it, and wasn't able to do anything with it for a while.

 ## Recipe
 Grain bill: